samliang0713/sudoku_solver/README.md

 ### Set Board

-Allows users to create their puzzles by setting the current numbers on the board to be the puzzle.
+Allows users to create their puzzles by setting the current numbers on the board to be a puzzle.

 ### Clear Board